Cultural Humility

 Education

-We believe that true learning is a liberatory practice.
-We encourage curiosity, connection, and foster a love of learning in all our students.
+We believe that authentic learning is a liberatory practice.
+We encourage curiosity and connection and foster a love of learning in all our students.

 Respect

-The belief that respect is earned, not given, is a central belief to ourBRIDGE.
+The belief that respect is earned, not given, is central to ourBRIDGE.
 We model and encourage respect for all.

 Diversity

-Our students come from all over the world, and we know that diversity strengthens communities.
+Our students come from around the world, and we know that diversity strengthens communities.

 Our Core Team

 Salma Villarreal is a first generation Mexican American raised in Charlotte, NC.
-She is the Director of Leadership Development and Student Wellbeing at ourBRIDGE.
+She is the Executive Director here at ourBRIDGE for KIDS.

 Salma began her work in the Charlotte community through advocacy for detained migrants, working in Latinx civic engagement, and grassroots organizing.
 She has always felt a deep connection to community and believes that in community is where you will find true healing, and joy.
 She found her way to ourBRIDGE in 2018 and has worked in several different capacities in the organization beginning her time as a Classroom Facilitator and working on several initiatives.